Luis-Otter/portfolio-project/README.md

 ### Core Features (Must-Haves)

 Feature 1: Navigation menu

-I implemented the navigation menuat the top of the page.
+I implemented the navigation menu at the top of the page.
 It is sticky, but only relevant to the header; it does not follow all the way down the page (which felt short enough to justify).
 I made the navigation bar float over the top of a background image, and to ensure a good contrast ratio I applied a background to each item that just lightend the colours behind the text.

 <img src="README+/images/navigation-items.png">